cxt2267/TopStockAPI/README.md

 # TopStockAPI
-Django REST API for gathering and analyzing stock info to form ratings for short and long term investment.
+Django REST API for gathering and analyzing stock info to form ratings according to different trading styles.